-The decision of migrating to a new eCommerce platform for a site cannot be made just within one or two days, it is not slam-dunk decision even when you know that the new e-commerce platform will work faster and more efficient.
-This parsimony is also normal because each decision they make will always contain the risks and those potential pitfalls can be avoided if you can identify them.
+The decision of migrating to a new eCommerce platform for a site cannot be made just within one or two days.
+This is not a slam-dunk decision even when you know that the new e-commerce platform will work faster and more efficient.
+This parsimony is also normal because each decision they make will always contain the risks.
+Those potential pitfalls can be avoided if you can identify them.
 In this article, I will highlight three among those risks as well as how to avoid them to make your strategy works smoothly.

-That you improve and change some functions of operation such as customer services, order fulfillment, and product information management will never be a simple and easy task, you cannot finish them just in one or two days.
-After working with a lot of business owners, I found that most of them fear the migration because they do not understand or have not ever considered about the outstanding opportunity a platform migration offers for them to deal with all inefficiencies and create better processes.
+That you improve and change some functions of operation such as customer services, order fulfillment, and product information management will never be a simple and easy task.
+You cannot finish them just in one or two days.
+After working with a lot of business owners, I found that most of them fear migration.
+Because they do not understand or have not ever considered about the outstanding opportunity a platform migration offers for them to deal with all inefficiencies and create better processes.
 Some others worry that current workflows will not be preserved if they migrate.

 From my real experience, there are two most effective ways for you to choose.
 The first one is noting all areas they want to improve their daily work related to the e-commerce platform and services integrated into it.
 They should collect, evaluate for any return on investment, and add them to the project requirements.
 The second one will need the engagement of the technical and development teams.
 A new platform will offer more opportunities for easy integrations as well as more efficient processes that older platforms cannot.

-Only when you solve these two mistakes, will the migration start with a more optimal list of requirement, but it is not enough, we still have the third mistake.
+Only when you solve these two mistakes, will the migration start with a more optimal list of requirements.
+But it is not enough, we still have the third mistake.

 3. Not testing the changes and training for staffs, just prioritizing full design and data migration